 Winner of a bunch of awards from Google’s annual Google Play Awards, Castbox is establishing itself as a standout app in the podcast sphere.
 The creators previously worked on Podcast Player, and have used that experience to create Castbox — their take at an all-in-one podcast app.
 It has most of what you’d expect from a podcatcher, with access to more than a million podcasts, cloud syncing, and Chromecast and Amazon Echo support.
 The layout is clean, and finding your favorite podcasts is easy.
 Once found, you can share them on social media platforms, and leave comments on podcasts in the app.
-Unfortunately, there’s no such thing as a free lunch; Castbox is ad supported, and if you want to bypass those it’ll cost you $1 a month.
+Unfortunately, there’s no such thing as a free lunch; Castbox is ad-supported, and if you want to bypass those, it’ll cost you $1 a month.

-If you’re a podcaster yourself, Castbox also offers some services for you, including free hosting, advertising, and unlimited storage.
+If you’re a podcaster yourself, Castbox also offers some services for you, including hosting, advertising, and unlimited storage.

-Pocket Casts ($4)
+Pocket Casts (Free/$1 monthly subscription)

-As you might have deduced by now, Pocket Casts is an inexpensive app that’s available on most platforms.
-In addition to its library of more than 200,000 podcasts, the app is fairly simple to use and presents information with a clean design.
-In addition to its core features, Pocket Casts also offers an array of additional functions to make life easier.
+As you might have deduced by now, Pocket Casts is a powerful app that’s available on most platforms.
+In addition to its library of more than 300,000 podcasts, the app is fairly simple to use and presents information with a clean design.
+In addition to its core features, Pocket Casts also offers an array of functions to make life easier.
 There are notifications to alert users if a podcast they subscribe to has new episodes, voice balance to ensure that all the hosts on a show sound about the same, and playback speed for those who want to blitz through their daily playlist.
 Users can also stream episodes rather than download them, saving storage space.
 It even has a web player, so you can continue from where you left off on any device.
-With a straight-up $4 fee, Pocket Casts is one of the few apps to offer a one-off payment, rather than a monthly fee — but you’ll need to pay again to use it on another device, like the PC.
-It’s still a bargain though.
+PocketCasts features a free experience with access to its extensive collection and suite of features, but for those looking to use the app on desktop or for cloud storage, PocketCasts offers PocketCasts Plus for $1 a month or $10 for a full year.

 Committed iOS users may find Overcast to be their best option for podcast listening.
 Designed purely for iOS, Overcast has a minimalist interface that suits Apple’s design philosophy.
 Like Pocket Casts, this app has features such as customizable playlists, voice normalizing, and variable playback speeds, so users can listen to podcasts the way they want.
 There is also a sleep timer, so users can listen to a podcast as they fall asleep.
 Overcast’s library of podcasts is extensive, and discovering new programs is easy.
 The app is also designed to work on Apple Watch, making it one of the most versatile podcatchers for Apple fans.
-The ad supported version of the app is free, but if you opt for the Premium ad-free version it will cost you $10 a year.
+The ad-supported version of the app is free, but if you opt for the Premium ad-free version, it will cost you $10 a year.

-Stitcher Radio (Free)
+Stitcher Radio (Free/in-app purchases)

-Apple Podcasts app (Free)
+Apple Podcasts (Free)

-Manually downloading: the old-fashioned way
+Manually downloading: The old-fashioned way

 The most direct way to download an episode of a podcast is to simply download it from the source.
 Most podcasts allow users to download or stream episodes directly from a site, so if you want to listen to podcasts on a computer, this is one way to go about it.
 If you have an Android phone, this is a quick and easy way to get a specific episode on your device.

 Typically, there’s a download link that you can click in order to save an episode to a specific spot on your hard drive.
-For example, when browsing Death, Sex, and Money’s website on a PC, right-click the download episode link, then select “Save link as…”.
+For example, when browsing Death, Sex, and Money’s website on a PC, right-click the download episode link, then select Save link as.

 At this point, a box will open prompting you to choose an appropriate save location on your computers, such as your desktop or Downloads folder.

 The episode is saved on your computer, and you can open it with any media player that can handle the file type.
 To upload an episode to an Android device, simply connect it to the computer, which will allow you to browse the various files and folders on your phone.
-Android devices will usually have a folder marked “Podcasts,” and, naturally, this is a good place to save episodes.
-Copy or cut the file from your computer, and paste it to the Podcasts folder.